Summaries of how to take direct trains from Italy to Austria, France, Germany, Slovenia and Switzerland

 On Monday to Friday one of these trains commences its journey in Venezia/Venice and also calls at Padova/Padua and Vicenza; and on weekends there are two trains which commence their journeys in Venezia/Venice.

-These EC trains provide the most frequent rail service from Italy to Germany; connections are available on from Munchen Hbf station to a swathe of cities which don't have direct trains from Italy including Berlin, Leipzig, Nurnberg and Stuttgart.
+These RJ trains provide the most frequent rail service from Italy to Germany; connections are available on from Munchen Hbf station to a swathe of cities which don't have direct trains from Italy including Berlin, Leipzig, Nurnberg and Stuttgart.

 Other cities including Freiburg, Karlsruhe and Frankfurt (Main) are served by a daily direct train which takes a different route from Milano through Switzerland.